Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Quantum communication

 where $\left| A_{+} \right> $ ($\left| A_{-} \right> $) denotes a photonic state with enhanced (diminished) amplitude.
 The output light fields are transmitted to Bob, where they interact with Bob's atom ensemble.
 The resulting state can be written as

 where the photonic states $ \left| A_{2-} \right> $, $ \left| A_{0} \right> $, $ \left| A_{2+} \right> $ are close to coherent states with amplitudes smaller, comparable and larger compared to the initial coherent states.
 The change of amplitude refers to mode $k=1$, while mode $k=2$ will conversely have a larger, comparable or smaller amplitude.
-The photon distribution of the modes at different states of the protocol is sketched in Fig.~\ref{fig:quantumCommnuication}(b).
+The photon distribution of the modes at different stages of the protocol is sketched in Fig.~\ref{fig:quantumCommnuication}(b).

-\item \textbf{Measurement and postselection:} Bob makes a projective measurement defined by the operator $\left|A_{0} \right> \left<A_{0} \right|$.
+\item \textit{Measurement and postselection:} Bob makes a projective measurement defined by the operator $\left|A_{0} \right> \left<A_{0} \right|$.
 If the measurement is successful, Alice and Bob carry out Hadmard gates (and other local operations to correct for phases accumulated during the light-matter interactions).
 Finally, Alice and Bob hold a share of the entangled state

 in the basis of collective excitations $\left|\pmb 0 \right>_X $ and $\left|\pmb 1 \right>_X $.
 The projective measurement can be implemented by measuring the intensity difference of both output fields.
-If the difference is close to zero, then the two-atoms have been successfully entangled.
+If the difference is close to zero, then the two atoms have been successfully entangled.
 Otherwise, the process has failed and must be repeated. \end{enumerate}